How to Deal With a Real Estate Bidding War

 What is The Earnest Money Deposit?

-One of the more essential things in any real estate transaction is the amount of earnest money the buyer is putting up with their offer.
-The amount of earnest money is usually anywhere from one percent to five percent of the purchase price.
+One of the more essential aspects of any real estate transaction is the earnest money the buyer puts up with their offer.
+The earnest money is usually one percent to five percent of the purchase price.

-If the buyer violates the contract terms, they stand to lose this money.
+If the buyer violates the contract terms, they will lose this money.
 It is their “skin in the game.”
-Accepting a lower amount of escrow funds is not smart.
-Speak to your real estate agent about what is customary for your area.
+Accepting a lower amount of escrow funds is not intelligent.
+Speak to your real estate agent about what is customary in your area.

-Buyers can offer any number they want to offer – most won’t be so reckless, but it can happen.
-When multiple offers are coming in, and the buyer really wants the home, they may make an offer that will be a struggle to honor.
+Buyers can offer any number they want – most won’t be so reckless, but it can happen.
+When multiple offers are coming in, and the buyer wants the home, they may make an offer that will be a struggle to honor.

 People can become irrational when they get competitive, especially in a bidding war over their “dream home.”
-It sometimes can be like a free for all where you see people putting up their bidding card, and the auctioneer is talking so fast you can barely understand them.
+It sometimes can be like a free-for-all where you see people putting up their bidding cards, and the auctioneer is talking so fast you can barely understand them.

 I’m exaggerating slightly, but bidding wars create an extreme environment where being rational often goes out the window.